Social security contributions

 Inheritance, estate, and gift taxes

-The Inheritance Tax Law covers both gift tax and inheritance tax.
+The Inheritance and Gift Tax Law covers both gift tax and inheritance tax.
 Inheritance tax is imposed on the transfer of property without consideration as a result of death or if an individual is missing.
-Gift tax is imposed as a result of giving property with a donatives’ intent and without receiving any consideration.
-The tax rates range from 10% to 50% on the taxable income excluding local income tax.
+Gift tax is imposed as a result of giving property with a donatives’ intent and receiving consideration less than the market value of the gift.
+The tax rates range from 10% to 50%, excluding local income tax, on the taxable income.

 Gift tax is considered a supplement to inheritance tax.
 Thus gift tax is not imposed when inheritance tax has been imposed.
 If gift tax has already been imposed and inheritance tax is to be imposed on property including the gift property, the gift tax previously imposed is deducted from the inheritance tax.

-No estate tax separate from inheritance tax exists in Korea at this time.
+No estate tax separate from inheritance tax exists in Korea.

-An annual tax ranging from 0.07% to 5% is charged on the statutory value of land, buildings, houses, vessels and aircraft.
-Five times the property tax rate is applied to property that is newly constructed or expanded in the Seoul metropolitan area within five years after the relevant registration date.
+An annual tax ranging from 0.1% to 0.5% is charged on the statutory value of land, buildings, houses, vessels and aircraft.
+Five times the property tax rate is applied to manufacturing facilities that are newly constructed or expanded in the Seoul metropolitan/concentrated area within five years after the relevant registration date.

 Acquisition tax is charged on the price of real estate, motor vehicles, construction equipment, golf membership, vessels, etc., of which acquisition cost exceeds KRW 500,000.
-The minimum rate is 1% effective for acquisition on or after 28 August 2013.
-A weighted rate is charged on acquisitions in the Seoul metropolitan area or on acquisition of luxury items, such as villas, golf courses, and yachts.
+The rate is ranging from 0.96% to 4.6% for acquisition.
+A weighted rate is charged on acquisitions in the Seoul metropolitan/concentrated area or on acquisition of luxury items, such as villas, golf courses, and yachts.

 Luxury and consumption taxes